brooksberry10/med_assist_app/README.md

 - Restart flask when changing python code, installing packages, or changing env. turn off when using git

-- React auto-reloads on file saves.
-Only need to restart with changes to frontend/package.json proxy or envs, or when making package changes. turn off when using git
+- React auto-reloads on file saves with Vite's fast HMR.
+Only need to restart with changes to frontend/vite.config.ts proxy or envs, or when making package changes. turn off when using git

 - backend package additions should be added to requirements.txt (backend) or frontend/package.json (frontend) for teamates to install.
     ```bash